dropbox/amqp-coffee/README.md

   * `exclusive`: false
   * `noWait`: false
   * `prefetchCount` : integer.
 If specified the consumer will enter qos mode and you will have to ack messages.
 If specified `noAck` will be set to false
+  * `consumerTag`: optional string.
+If not specified one will be generated for you.
 * `messageListener`: a function (message)
 * `callback`: a function that is called once the consume is setup